-If the yearly taxable family income from 2007 onwards was below $\in$ 55,000, from 2008 onwards from the 3rd child on a multiple children supplement of $\in$ 36.40 per month is granted.
+If the yearly taxable family income from 2007 onwards was below €55,000, from 2008 onwards from the 3^{rd} child on a multiple children supplement of €36.40 per month (from 2011 on €20) and child is granted.

-From 2008 on, the complete family allowance, which is due in September (basic amounts, age supplements, multiple staggering supplements and increased allowance for disabled children; excl. means tested multiple children supplement) is doubled as 13th family allowance in September.
+From 2008 on, the complete family allowance, which is due in September (basic amounts, age supplements, multiple staggering supplements and increased allowance for disabled children; excl. means tested multiple children supplement) is doubled as 13^{th} family allowance in September.
+From 2011 on the 13^{th} family allowance is abolished.
+Instead, for each child in compulsory school age (6-15 years) $\in 100$ are paid in addition in September.